All Episodes

 Ha ha ha.

-If indeed it is Romney, and let's face it, it is, uh then we now default to vice presidential talk.
+But there's already, if indeed the window for presidential nominee talk has closed, if indeed it is Romney, and let's face it, it is, then we now default to vice presidential talk.

 Paul Ryan, obviously.

-And the answer is we never will, because when that phone rings, you're gonna take the job.
+And the answer is, we never will, because when that phone rings, you're going to take the job.

-But there's a poll out now indicating an enormous amount of interest in Condoleza Rice.
+But there's a poll out now indicating an enormous amount of interest in Condoleezza Rice.

 Well, okay.

-And I I I was a huge fan of her in a national security role.
+And I was a huge fan of her in a national security role.

 But when everybody was all geeked out about Condoleezza Rice as the actual president of the United States, I had some silly questions like, what does she believe about stuff?

-I mean, it I mean, pardon me for for busting the flow here, but lovely woman, great, incredible American, loved her on national security stuff, but what kind of Supreme Court justices would she uh would she appoint?
+I mean, pardon me for busting the flow here, but lovely woman, great, incredible American, loved her on national security stuff.

-How does she feel uh uh about Roe v.
+How does she feel about Roe versus Wade?

 Until I have those answers about somebody, I can't get real enthused.

-Uh I can't get pre-enthused, front loaded to be excited about them as president, or as vice president.
+I can't get pre-enthused, front-loaded to be excited about them as president or as vice president.

-So anyway, there's Senator Rubio with a little bit of a f perhaps a Freudian slip.
+So anyway, there's Senator Rubio with a little bit of a perhaps a Freudian slip.

 And isn't the narrative that Romney needs a running mate to placate those of us who wanted a more conservative nominee?